-HCL Technologies Limited is a leading Indian multinational in the IT services and consulting sphere.
+HCL Technologies Limited ("HCLTech") is a leading Indian multinational in the IT services and consulting sphere.
 Established by Shiv Nadar, HCLTech originated as an independent entity in 1991, branching into the software services sector.
-The company, with its headquarters in Noida, boasts a substantial global footprint with offices in 52 countries and a workforce exceeding 225,000 employees.
+The company, with its headquarters in Noida, boasts a substantial global footprint with offices in 60 countries and a workforce exceeding 2,20,755 employees (by end of Q3 FY25).

-In 2023, HCLTech reported a notable revenue of US \$ 12.2 billion.
-HCLTech's market position is significant, being one of the top 20 largest publicly traded companies in India with a market capitalization of US \$ 40.5 billion as of Nov 2023, and it features on the Forbes Global 2000 list.
+For 9 months ending December 2024, HCLTech reported a notable revenue of USD 10.2 billion.
+HCLTech's market position is significant, being one of the top 20 largest publicly traded companies in India with a market capitalization of USD 50.2 billion as of 31st March 2025, and it features on the Forbes Global 2000 list.